Madras State: Post-independence

-After the Indian Independence in 1947, the erstwhile Madras presidency was integrated into the Union of India as Madras Province.
+After the Indian independence in 1947, the erstwhile Madras Presidency was integrated into the Union of India as Madras Province.
 The province became Madras state following the adoption of the Constitution of India on 26 January 1950.
 The state was split in 1953 and further re-organized in 1956.
 On 14 January 1969, Madras State was renamed Tamil Nadu.

 Geography

-Madras state covered an area of 127790 mi2 and consisted of the present-day Tamil Nadu and Kerala, Rayalaseema and Coastal Andhra of Andhra Pradesh and South Canara of Karnataka.
-It was located on the south of the Indian peninsula, straddled by the Western Ghats in the west, separated from the Arabian Sea by Malabar coast, the Eastern Ghats in the north-east, the Eastern Coastal Plains lining the Bay of Bengal in the east, the Gulf of Mannar and the Palk Strait to the south-east, the Indian Ocean at the southern cape of the peninsula.
+Madras State covered an area of 127790 mi2 and consisted of the present-day Tamil Nadu, Malabar district of Kerala, Rayalaseema and Coastal Andhra of Andhra Pradesh and South Canara of Karnataka.
+It was located on the south of the Indian peninsula, straddled by the Western Ghats in the west, separated from the Arabian Sea by the Malabar coast, the Eastern Ghats in the northeast, the Eastern Coastal Plains lining the Bay of Bengal in the east, the Gulf of Mannar and the Palk Strait to the southeast, and the Indian Ocean at the southern cape of the peninsula.
 It enclosed Puducherry and shares an international maritime border with the Northern Province of Sri Lanka at Pamban Island.
 The Palk Strait and the chain of low sandbars and islands known as Rama's Bridge separate the region from Sri Lanka, which lies off the southeastern coast.
 The southernmost tip of mainland India is at Kanyakumari where the Indian Ocean meets the Bay of Bengal and the Arabian Sea.
 Andhra state was split from the state in 1953 and the state was further re-organized in 1956 when Kerala was formed by the merger of Travancore-Cochin state (except Sengottai taluk) with the Malabar district and Kasaragod taluk of South Canara district.
 The southern part of Travancore-Cochin, Kanyakumari district, along with Taluk, was transferred to Madras State.
 The Laccadive and Minicoy Islands were separated from Malabar District to form a new Union Territory namely Laccadive, Amindivi, and Minicoy Islands.
 The area shrank to 60362 mi2 and 50216 mi2 in 1956.